 Upon receiving the applications through ERAS, Georgetown will contact candidates about the possibility of an interview.
 Interviews will be scheduled in the late summer, and conducted throughout the fall.

-Due to the current COVID-19 pandemic, all interviews will be conducted remotely by Zoom.
+Due to the ongoing COVID-19 pandemic, all interviews will continue to be conducted remotely via Zoom.
 Once your application has been reviewed, we will reach out to you to formally offer an interview, with options for dates and times.
 You will then receive further instructions on how exactly your day will be structured.

 The Interview Day

 In the past our typical interview day began with Rheumatology Grand Rounds, followed by a meeting with the program director, three group interview (2-3 attendings interviewing each candidate at a time), and open discussion time with our current fellows.
 We plan to stick to this original schedule format as much as possible virtually.
 While more details about your specific interview day will be provided prior to your scheduled date, we hope the sample schedule below assists in planning your day.